 But with a lot of leftover food comes a lot of responsibility.
 Foodborne illnesses commonly occur when leftovers aren’t stored properly or are left out for too long.
 To avoid making any post-Thanksgiving food mishaps, here’s what you should know.

-Registered dietician Beth Czerwony, RD, tells us how to safely (and tastily) enjoy your leftovers after Thanksgiving.
+Registered dietitian Beth Czerwony, RD, LD, tells us how to safely (and tastily) enjoy your leftovers after Thanksgiving.

 Why is it important to store your leftovers properly?